PedroAcA/Deep-Unsupervised-Saliency-Detection/README.md

 1. Install Python, Pytorch and Torchvision (a python virtual enviroment can be used)
 	- For the GPU version, install the CUDA Toolkit 11.3 available at https://developer.nvidia.com/cuda-11.3.0-download-archive (last access on 20th, June 2023) and run `python -m pip install -r requirements.txt` on a prompt opened in this folder.
 		- This project was also tested on the following python, cuda development toolkit, pytorch and torchvision versions 3.10.6, 11.7, 1.13.1+cu117, and 0.14.1+cu117.
 So, it is expected that versions of these softwares ranging from those tested on cuda developemnt toolkit 11.3 up to 11.7 and their respective python, pytorch and torchvision equivalents should also work.
-	- For the CPU version, edit the requirements.txt changing '+cu113' to '+cpu' and run `python -m pip install -r requirements.txt`
+	- The usage of pytorch cpu version was not tested, therefore no guarantees about its exectuion or running performance can be made.
+Should it be needed, edit the requirements.txt for pytorch and torchvision cpu download and run `python -m pip install -r requirements.txt`.

 ## Data download
 1. Download JSRT data from https://www.kaggle.com/datasets/raddar/nodules-in-chest-xrays-jsrt (last access on 19th of June, 2023), uncompress it, convert the X-ray images to jpg format, and move these files into datasets/JSRT_dataset/jpg_imgs/ folder